 BEFORE YOU START STYLING A NEW SPRING KITCHEN

 Our kitchen is basically a very wide galley kitchen with a built~in island at the end.
-The kitchen is adjacent to the living room, creating one large space.
+The kitchen is adjacent to the living room and the breakfast room, creating one large space.
 We are also blessed with tons of natural light.

 I try to keep our counters as minimal as possible.
 It doesn’t always stay that way!